YonghuiDong/ShinyCardinal/README.md

 >**Note**
 >
->1.
-This is the easiest way to install and use ShinyCardinal, highly recommended.
+> This is the easiest way to install and use ShinyCardinal (recommended)
->2.
-It does not required any addition software.
->3.
-No programming skills needed.

 [Download Link](https://sourceforge.net/projects/shinycardinal/)